 listTransactions API call results.

 Note: In the case of subscriptions for sales between your customer and Taxamo, the zero-amount placeholder transaction with evidence and customer data is held on Taxamo's account.
-For non-delegated transactions the placeholder will be created in the merchant account.

 For each sale between your customer and Taxamo, an additional transaction between Taxamo and merchant will be created and confirmed.